Covered Electronic Waste Recycling Fee Guide

 If you have suggestions for improving this guide, please contact us by email.

 The Covered Electronic Waste Recycling Fee (“eWaste” fee) is assessed on the retail purchase or lease of covered electronic devices (CEDs), that are video display products with a screen size greater than four inches measured diagonally that the Department of Toxic Substances Control (DTSC) has determined to be hazardous when discarded.
-These products include computer monitors, laptop computers, portable DVD players with LCD screens, “bare” cathode ray tubes (CRTs) and devices containing CRTs, televisions with LCD screens, plasma screens, or CRTs.
+These products include computer monitors, laptop computers, portable DVD players with liquid crystal display (LCD) screens, “bare” cathode ray tubes (CRTs) and devices containing CRTs, and televisions with LCD, light-emitting diode (LED), or Organic light emitting diode (OLED) screens, plasma screens, or CRTs.

 The eWaste fee varies depending on screen size.
-A retailer may retain three percent of the eWaste fee collected as reimbursement for all costs associated with the fee collection.
+A retailer may retain 3 percent of the eWaste fee collected as reimbursement for all fee collection costs.

 Register online with us for a covered electronic waste recycling account by selecting Register a New Business Activity.

 Who is required to register?

 You must register with the CDTFA, file as required, and pay the fee to CDTFA if you are a:

 - California retailer that sells or leases CEDs, or

 - Customer who purchases CEDs for personal or business use but does not pay the eWaste fee at the time of purchase.
 This includes retailers that become consumers by removing CEDs from their inventory for purposes other than retail sale or resale, or

 - Vendor collecting the eWaste fee from a retailer per PRC 42464(d)(2).

 There are three different eWaste fee rates; based on the following screen size categories, measured diagonally:

 - More than four inches, but less than 15 inches, or

 - Greater than or equal to 15 inches, but less than 35 inches, or

 - Greater than or equal to 35 inches.